 - Supports maintenance of a healthy gut under challenging conditions, thus contributing to overall profitability

-With Fresta® Protect, Delacon has developed a phytogenic feed additive specifically adapted to the needs of piglets in the post weaning phase.
-The tasty formula of essential oils, mucilages and flavonoids supports feed intake and digestibility and helps to maintain normal gut health post weaning.
-Thus, supplementing post-weaning diets with Fresta® Protect contributes to overall profitability in pig production.
+With Fresta™ Protect solutions, Delacon has developed a phytogenic feed additive specifically adapted to the needs of piglets during the post weaning phase.
+The tasty formula of essential oils, mucilages and flavonoids supports feed intake and digestibility and helps to maintain a healthy gut during post weaning.
+Thus, supplementing post-weaning diets with Fresta™ Protect solutions contributes to overall profitability in pig production.

 Nature that works – proven scientifically